 Accessible via a short, clear jungle path about 15 minutes from Guavate, Charco Azul is a deep, blue freshwater swimming hole located in the middle of the Carite Forest.
 While you'll likely find a crowd at this popular swimming spot on the weekends, the pool is relatively quiet during the week.

 To get to El Charco Azul, take Route 184 south from Guavete about 15 minutes until you get to the Charco Azul Recreation Area, which should be well-marked.
 As you walk down the marked path to the pool, you'll find a variety of camping and picnic areas throughout the recreation area.
 While free to use, the small lake is only open for swimming on Tuesdays through Sundays from 6 a.m. to 6 p.m.

 Said to contain the largest number of cave drawings in the region, La Cueva del Indio is a Natural Reserve managed by the Puerto Rico Department of Natural and Environmental Resources.
 Located in Las Piedras, this prehistoric rock art site is a great place to see the early history of mankind on the island.
-The cave drawings date back to the Late Ceramic Period—from A.D.
-1200 to 1500.
+The cave drawings date back to the Late Ceramic Period—from 1200 to 1500 A.D.

 Located in the Arecibo municipality of Puerto Rico in the middle of the forest, the Observatorio de Arecibo (Arecibo Observatory) is the largest radio telescope in the world.
 Operated by the University of Central Florida, Yang Enterprises, and UMET as well as the U.S. National Science Foundation, this massive telescope also features a visitor center where guests can learn about the history of the telescope, watch how astronomers work, and see live images the telescope is taking of deep space.